 These KPIs, along with our other findings, can be useful for producers, distributors, and investors in understanding recent historical performance of films with different production budgets and chosen distribution strategies.
 This information can be leveraged in guiding decisions on future production and distribution deals.

-Peter Klass, CFE, is a leader in GHJ’s Filmed Entertainment Practice and has more than 20 years of entertainment accounting and audit experience specializing in profit participations and contract compliance.
+Peter Klass, CFE, is GHJ’s Profit Participation Services Practice Leader and has more than 20 years of entertainment accounting and audit experience specializing in profit participations and contract compliance.
 Peter has extensive consulting experience in connection with complex profit sharing…Learn More

 The marketplace is changing fast, are you keeping up?